MCR0123/MCR0123/README.md

 - 👋 Hi, I’m @MCR0123
-- 👀 I’m interested in programming
+- 👀 I’m a Good-ish programmer
-- 🌱 I’m currently learning software engineering degree
+- 🌱 I’m a Software Engineering Graduate, Currently Pursuing my Honours in Software Engineering
-- 💞️ I’m looking to collaborate on any projects with python, c++, html
+- 💞️ I’m looking to collaborate on any projects with Python, Java, C++, html
-- 📫 How to reach me mikyle.ramhari8@gmail.com
+- 📫 How to reach me: mikyle.ramhari8@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The first programmer was the daughter of a mad poet
 <!---